AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 ---
 title: Dispatcher Overview
-seo-title: Adobe AEM Dispatcher Overview
-description: Learn to use Dispatcher for improved security, caching, and more on AEM Cloud Services.
+description: Learn to use the Adobe Experience Manager Dispatcher for improved security, caching, and more on AEM Cloud Services.
-seo-description: This article provides a general overview of Adobe Experience Manager Dispatcher.
-uuid: 71766f86-5e91-446b-a078-061b179d090d
 pageversionid: 1193211344162
 topic-tags: dispatcher
 content-type: reference